 His daughter has just turned three years old, but Shawn decided he wasn’t quite busy enough … so he’s added an adorable golden retriever to the critter crew (goats, and a pony are included) living happily in his backyard.

 “My dad really encouraged me and my brothers to get into technology,” Shawn says.
-“From very early on he introduced us to computers, and I think got us our first one in 1986.”
+“From very early on he introduced us to computers and I think he got us our first one in 1986.”

-As he closed out his military career, his dad had enrolled in a course at North Island College to learn the trade with the goal of starting his own family business, unfortunately being diagnosed with cancer, and losing his life before finishing the program.
+As he started to close out his military career, Shawn’s dad had enrolled himself in a course at the College of the North Atlantic to start learning the trade with the goal of starting his own family business.

 “It helped me plan my career and path forward.
-After a few years on a waitlist, I was accepted to take the same course my dad had enrolled in and I kind of picked the goal back up where he left off in becoming a Computer Support Specialist,” Shawn says.
+After a few years on a waitlist, I was accepted to take the same course my dad had taken and I kind of picked the goal back up where he left off in becoming a Computer Support Specialist,” Shawn says.

 A successful work term turned into 16 years of elite expertise.

 Shawn started with a company in aerospace and aviation where he worked his way up from Desktop Support all the way to the Director of Security & Compliance.

 In his college program, they covered server administration and networking mostly, but Cyber Security wasn’t really a topic for discussion back in the early 2000s.
 In fact, Shawn says that at the time, usually only banking or military organizations were having that conversation.
 But because he specialized in aviation and aerospace, he was able to gain a significant amount of security knowledge on the job that’s been invaluable.